-Welcome back to Mr. Movies October Marathon and to properly celebrate this Halloween season we need to take a look back at the most famous movie monsters of all time, the eight classic universal movie monsters.
-Dracula, The Wolf Man, Frankenstein, The Bride of Frankenstein, The Phantom of the Opera, The Mummy, The Invisible Man and The Creature from the Black Lagoon are Universals most celebrated and memorable movie monsters and have had many different adaptions in film and media.
-Rather than giving my thoughts on every individual creature or go through every sequel, remake and spin-off, I’m just going to keep it simple and rank every monsters first classic film from least favorite to favorite.
+Welcome back to Mr. Movies October Marathon, and to properly celebrate this Halloween season we need to take a look back at the most famous movie monsters of all time, the eight classic universal movie monsters.
+Dracula, The Wolf Man, Frankenstein, The Bride of Frankenstein, The Phantom of the Opera, The Mummy, The Invisible Man and The Creature from the Black Lagoon are Universals most celebrated, marketed and memorable movie monsters, all of whom have had countless adaptions in film and media.
+Rather than giving my thoughts on every individual creature or go through every sequel, remake and spin-off, I’m just going to keep it simple and rank every monster’s first classic film in my own personal order of least favorite to favorite.
 So here we go, time to sink our fangs into some classic horror flicks.

 #8 The Phantom of the Opera (1943)

-Of cores there was the 1925 classic silent film verion (which was pretty good, as far as silent films go) but this was the first Universal classic of “The Phantom of the Opera”.
+Of cores there was the 1925 classic silent film version (which was pretty good, as far as silent films go) but this was the first Universal classic of “The Phantom of the Opera”.
 The reason this one stands as my least favorite of the bunch is due to many things.
-First of all, I’d seen so many renditions of this film before hand, (the 1925 silent film, the 2005 musical by Joel Schumacher and a terrific 1962 remake) so the film just felt old.
-Most of the characters, you could care less for, there’s some really lame hummer (especially with this lovers triangle that’s completely pointless) and the movies shot in color as opposed to all the other classic Universal films that have that gorges Black and White look to them.
-Now the film isn’t all bad, a lot of the sets and interiors are true spectacles to look at and Claude Rains is fantastic as the phantom.
+First of all, I’d seen so many renditions of this film beforehand including the 1925 silent film, the 2005 musical by Joel Schumacher and even the Hammer remake from 1962, so this film just felt very run of the mil by comparison.
+Even if this film had been my introduction, it would have still been a mediocre note.
+Most of the characters, you could care less for, there’s some really annoying hummer, a sub-plot involving a pointless lovers triangle and a villain who doesn’t get enough attention.
+There’s also a notable lack of mystery, as the Phantoms story is told from the ground up.
+This film is also the only movie of the 8 universal Monster films to be shot in color, which makes it feel distant from all the others, but it’s at least a terrific looking film.
+Even though this is my least favorite of the bunch, it certainly isn’t a terrible film, the sets and interiors are true spectacles to look at, and Claude Rains is fantastic as the phantom.
 Overall, it’s not horrible, there’s just better versions of “The Phantom of the Opera” that I would recommend over this.

 #7 Dracula (1931)

-Sure it’s the first speaking horror movie and a true classic but it really doesn’t hold up as well as the others.
-Bela Lugosi’s performance as Dracula is still one of the greatest villain performances of all time and I highly recommend the Dracula special edition because the added score by Philip Glass and composer Kronos Quartet is one of the most atmospheric and haunting musical scores I’ve ever heard.
-Never the less this is still a very sluggish and dull film with a really disappointing climax that leaves you asking yourself, “What did I just watch”?
-I won’t deny that this film is a classic but if you want a really good Dracula movie I’d recommend the 1958 classic “Horror of Dracula” starring Christopher Lee, now there’s a great vampire flick.
+This was the first spoken horror movie, a true classic in every sense of the word, but for me personally, it doesn’t hold up as well for repeated viewings like most of the others.
+Bela Lugosi’s performance as Dracula is still one of the greatest villain performances of all time, and I highly recommend the Dracula special edition because of the added score by Philip Glass, which is one of the most atmospheric and haunting musical scores I’ve ever heard.
+Never the less, I still find this a rather sluggish and dull film, with an anticlimactic ending that always leaves me feeling empty.
+I won’t deny that this film is a classic, but if you want a really good Dracula movie I’d personally recommend the 1958 classic “Horror of Dracula” starring Christopher Lee instead.
+That to me is about as great as vampire movies get.

 #6 Frankenstein (1931)

-It’s definitely aged better than “Dracula” but it’s not quit on par with some of the others.
-It certainly holds your interest while watching it and everything from the opening in the cemetery, to Frankenstein’s lab, to the angry villagers are all very memorable.
-Most unforgettable of all is Boris Karloff’s performance as the monster, his image under that makeup is just so iconic, he just lights up the screen.
-Overall, it’s not a huge re-watch film but it’s certainly worth watching if you haven’t seen it.
+This one has definitely aged better than “Dracula”, but I still don’t think it’s quit on par with some of the others.
+It certainly holds your interest while watching it, and everything from the opening in the cemetery, to Frankenstein’s lab, to the angry villagers are all very memorable.
+Most unforgettable of all is Boris Karloff’s performance as the monster.
+His image under that makeup is just so iconic, and he just lights up the screen.
+Overall, it’s not a huge re-watch film, but it’s certainly worth watching if you haven’t seen it.

 #5 The Mummy (1932)